se-edu/se-book/oop/classes/what/text.md

 **Writing an OOP program is essentially writing instructions that the computer will use to,**
  1. **create the virtual world of the object network, and**
  2. **provide it the inputs to produce the outcome you want.**

 **A ==_class_== contains instructions for creating a specific kind of objects**.
 It turns out sometimes multiple objects keep the same type of data and have the same behavior because they are of the _same kind_.
 Instructions for creating a 'kind' (or ‘class’) of objects can be done once and those same instructions can be used to <tooltip content="i.e. create instances of">_instantiate_</tooltip> objects of that kind.
-You call such instructions a _Class_.
+We call such instructions a _Class_.

 <box>